Call MVCC Admissions

 ET167 Intro to Photovoltaics

 ET167 Introduction to Photovoltaics C-2 P-2 Cr-3 This course introduces fundamental concepts in photovoltaics in applications related to electrical power generation.
 Topics include types of photovoltaic systems and applications, solar radiation and resource determination, site assessment, and units of measurement common to solar systems.
 Measurement and instrumentation equipment as well as related tools, including safety and personal protective equipment (PPE), are discussed.
 Solar electrical systems including solar panels, inverters, charge controllers, batteries, and balance of system components are presented, with relevant aspects of electrical and mechanical discussed.
 Fundamental concepts of system sizing, cost, and economic analysis are presented.
-Prerequisite: ET101 Technical Electricity 1 or ET151 Circuits 1.
+Prerequisite: ET101 Technical Electricity 1 or ET151 Circuits 1 or ET111 Electrical Systems.
 See when this course is offered ...

 PEXXX Physical Education Elective